oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - You may need to [enable unknown host access](#enabling-unknown-host-access) on the WebLogic Servers that host the EJB or JMS resources.

+- You may need to configure a default load balancer algorithm that provides server affinity, for the cluster in which EJB or JMS resources are targted, to enable appropriate routing of requests via replica-aware stubs.

 If a WebLogic EJB or JMS resource is hosted outside of a Kubernetes cluster, and the EJB or JMS applications